TarakKatoch/Jenkins-Declarative-Pipeline/README.md

 ### Step 2: Configure GitHub Credentials in Jenkins

-#### For HTTPS:
+1. **Generate GitHub Personal Access Token**:
+   - Go to GitHub → Settings → Developer settings → Personal access tokens
+   - Click "Generate new token"
+   - Select the following permissions:
+     - `repo`
+     - `workflow`
+     - `read:org`
+   - Generate and copy the token (store it safely, as you won't be able to see it again)

+2. **Add Token to Jenkins**:
-1. Navigate to Jenkins → Manage Jenkins → Credentials → Global → Add Credentials
+   - Navigate to Jenkins → Manage Jenkins → Credentials → Global → Add Credentials
-2. Configure:
+   - Configure:
      - Kind: Username with password
      - Username: Your GitHub username
-   - Password: GitHub Personal Access Token
+     - Password: The GitHub token you just generated
-   - ID: github-token
+     - ID: github-token (or any memorable name)

-#### For SSH:
-1. Navigate to Jenkins → Manage Jenkins → Credentials → Global → Add Credentials
-2. Configure:
-   - Kind: SSH Username with Private Key
-   - Username: git
-   - Private key: Your SSH private key
+     - Description: GitHub Personal Access Token
-   - ID: github-ssh
+   - Click "Create"

 ### Step 3: Create Jenkins Pipeline